CP1404/Practicals/prac_07/README.md

     type in their score out of 100, click a button and the app shows "Pass" or "Fail" (based on the value) in a label.

-    a.
-Then extend this to show the JCU grade (e.g. 65-75 is a credit).
+    - Then extend this to show the JCU grade (e.g. 65-75 is a credit).

 3. Make a GUI for the temperature converter program you did in the first practical.